 Registration is first-come first-served, so it is important that prospective students register for classes as soon as they are eligible.
 The AMT entry-point classes (and their wait list) tend to fill by the end of the third day of registration.
 Refer to the PCC Academic Calendar for registration date and time details.
 Please note that registration day and time is determined by number of credits earned at PCC (this does not include credits transferred in from another institution).

 Please note: If you are a student transferring from another AMT Part 147 school, or you have an FAA signoff for AMT testing, and are only interested in certain classes, we may be able to schedule you into other program classes on a space available basis.
 You will need to make an appointment with the AMT department chair to review your academic transcripts and Course Content & Outcome Guides for your already completed General/Airframe/Powerplant course work.
 The department chair will work with you to determine an academic plan to meet your remaining certification needs.

 Additional details regarding Math Competency

 Math competency is met by successful completion (“C” or higher) of PCC Math 60, or by successful completion (70% minimum) of the AMT Department Math Competency Test.
 When math competency is met, the FAA will grant 55 hours toward the total program time requirement (this is discussed in detail in AMT 101).

 For reading, writing, and math placement, take a College Placement test or have your previous college transcripts evaluated by an academic advisor.
 See College Placement Tests for more information on the College Placement tests (including study guides), as well as testing dates/times/locations.

-If you are out of the PCC district, you may take an ASSET or COMPASS placement test at a college near you.
-Fax your placement results to Gratia Minor at 971-722-7887, or scan and email them to email@example.com.
+If you are out of the PCC district, you may take an ASSET or COMPASS placement test at a college near you, and contact Academic Advising once you have your results.

 Please see our Frequently Asked Questions page for additional information and details about the AMT program.